EngineerSmith/Export-TextureAtlas/README.md

 `love . <inputDir> <outputDir> -fixedSize 16`

 `love . <inputDir> <outputDir> -fixedSize 16 32`
+## -pow2
+Optional.
+This argument will round the width and height of the atlas to the nearest power of 2 value.
+Note, the packing algorithms are not designed to pack to the nearest power of two, and so you may be left with additional empty space.
+PNG encoding used shouldn't add too much overhead to this from testing.
+### Example
+`love . <inputDir> <outputDir> -pow2`
 ## -throwUnsupportedImageExtensions
 Optional.
 This argument will throw if it discovers an image within the input directory which isn't supported by love's `love.graphics.newImage` function.
 ### Example